gauravfodekar/NodeJSNotes/README.md

 Higher-order functions are a powerful concept in functional programming and are commonly used for tasks like mapping, filtering, reducing, and composing functions.
 They allow for more flexible and reusable code by promoting the separation of concerns and the composition of smaller, specialized functions into larger, more complex ones.

-29.	# why functions are called as a first class citizen in JavaScript ?
+29.#why functions are called as a first class citizen in JavaScript ?
 Answer : In JavaScript, functions are considered first-class citizens because they exhibit the following characteristics, which are similar to how other data types, like numbers or strings, are treated:

 1. **Functions can be assigned to variables:** You can assign a function to a variable just like you would with other data types.
 This allows you to give functions names, store them in variables, and reference them.